USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel_support_nc4.md

 5. Review the installation document http://www.unidata.ucar.edu/software/netcdf/docs/building_netcdf_fortran.html

-6. Set the CC environment variable to use the gcc and gfortran compilers
+6. Set the CC environment variable to use the ifx and icx (intel 2024) compilers

 ```
-which gfortran
+which ifx
-which gcc
+which icx
-which g++
+which icpx

-setenv FC gfortran
+setenv FC ifx
-setenv CC gcc
+setenv CC icx
-setenv CXX g++
+setenv CXX icpx
 ```

 7. Set your LD_LIBRARY_PATH to include the netcdf-C library path for netCDF build